Anger after jet skiers chase dolphin pod in Wellington harbour

-Locals have slammed the actions of jetskiiers amid claims they got too close to a pod of dolphins in Wellington harbour.
+Locals have slammed the actions of jet skiers amid claims they got too close to a pod of dolphins in Wellington harbour.

 About 30 or 40 dolphins swam around the waters of the capital yesterday delighting spectators in Oriental Bay and Evans Bay.